Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Milestones in the creative process

-### [Milestone 19](https://github.com/Teaching-myself-Godot/fishfolk-vs-goblins/tree/milestone-19) - Better tutorial for Keyboard and Mouse
+### [Milestone 19](https://github.com/Teaching-myself-Godot/fishfolk-vs-goblins/tree/milestone-19) - Better tutorial for Keyboard and Mouse (August 6th 2024)

 - create 2D arrow scene
 - use dynamically drawn arrows to point from things --> at things